-Islands of Adventure is one of two theme parks at Universal Orlando, known for thrill rides but also with great areas for little kids; and since 2010, home to the Wizarding World of Harry Potter.
-Adjacent theme park Universal Studios Florida has top attractions based on movies and tv shows: Shrek, Revenge of the Mommy, The Simpsons, Jaws...
+Islands of Adventure is one of two theme parks at Universal Orlando, known for thrill rides but also offering great areas for little kids.
+Since 2010, it's been home to the Wizarding World of Harry Potter.
+The adjacent theme park, Universal Studios, has top attractions based on movies and TV shows including Shrek, Revenge of the Mummy, The Simpsons, and Jaws.

-The two theme parks are linked by CityWalk, an entertainment zone with clubs, shops, themed restaurants, and the theater for Blue Man Group shows.
+The two theme parks are linked by CityWalk, an entertainment zone with clubs, shops, themed restaurants, and the theater for Blue Man Group show.

-Islands of Adventure has themed "islands" around a lagoon: Marvel SuperHero Island, Toon Lagoon, Jurassic Park, Seuss Landing, and the The Wizarding World of Harry Potter; another "island", The Lost Continent, is smaller now since the addition of the Wizarding World.
+Islands of Adventure has themed "islands" around a lagoon: Marvel Superhero Island, Toon Lagoon, Jurassic Park, Seuss Landing, and The Wizarding World of Harry Potter.
+Another "island", The Lost Continent, is smaller now since the addition of the Wizarding World.

-Size is manageable: Islands of Adventure is 110 acres, Universal Studios Florida is 125 acres (compared to 107 acres, 300, 154, and 500 acres for the four Disney World parks.)
+The size is manageable: Islands of Adventure is 110 acres, Universal Studios Florida is 125 acres (compared to 107 acres, 300, 154, and 500 acres of the four Disney World parks.)
 Both Islands of Adventure and Universal Studios Florida can probably be visited in one day with some type of fast ride access (see below), though two days would be better, and Harry Potter fans may require more time in the popular (and crowded) Wizarding World.

 Both Islands of Adventure and Universal Studios Florida have top attractions for all ages.

 Little kids love Seuss Landing, based on the books of Dr. Seuss.
-Cat in the Hat ride and One Fish Two Fish are highlights.
+The Cat in the Hat ride and One Fish Two Fish are highlighted.

 Any kid at least 40" high will probably be clamoring to ride The Amazing Adventures of Spider-Man, an exciting 3-D simulator thrill ride that got even better with a makeover in 2012.